abradaric/abradaric.github.io/r0a0_rpi_rc.md

 import RPi.GPIO as GPIO
 ```

 In addition to socket module from standard library, we need something to work with GPIO pins.
-[RPi.GPIO](https://pypi.org/project/RPi.GPIO/) will do just fine, in spite of "_..Note that the current release does not support SPI, I2C, hardware PWM or serial functionality on the RPi yet._".
+[RPi.GPIO](https://pypi.org/project/RPi.GPIO/) will do just fine, despite of "_..Note that the current release does not support SPI, I2C, hardware PWM or serial functionality on the RPi yet._".
 For some advanced usage [pigpio](http://abyz.me.uk/rpi/pigpio/index.html) is recommended, with its [python interface](http://abyz.me.uk/rpi/pigpio/python.html).

 First things first, we declare the pins we're using.
 BTW, check out the wiring [here](./r0a0_construction_01.html).